survivant/quarkus-quickstarts/context-propagation-quickstart/README.md

 > http :8080/prices/all

 It should display the persisted prices.
-These prices are only persisted when the streams completes (so after having received 3 prices).
+These prices are only persisted when the stream completes (so after having received 3 prices).

 ### Run Quarkus as a native application